chronicqazxc/LazyLoading/Readme.md

 # LazyLoading
 ![](https://img.shields.io/badge/Swift-v4.2-blue)

+Lazy loading is a design pattern widely used software industry to defer tasks of object until the point at which it is needed.
+It not only efficiency in program's operation but also improved the user experience.

 Demo about table view image lazy loading implemented by Operations, inspired by [LazyTableImages](https://developer.apple.com/library/archive/samplecode/LazyTableImages/Introduction/Intro.html#//apple_ref/doc/uid/DTS40009394-Intro-DontLinkElementID_2) and [operationqueue-tutorial](https://www.raywenderlich.com/5293-operation-and-operationqueue-tutorial-in-swift)

 ## Screenshot